uhppoted/uhppote-cli/README.md

   405419896 8165538 true
 ```
 **NOTES**
-1. For a door associated with a time profile, `uhppote-cli` requires the time profile to be an existing time profile in the controller.
+1. For a door associated with a time profile, `uhppote-cli` requires the time profile to be an existing time profile defined in the controller.
 The controller itself does not enforce this requirement but linking to a non-existent time profile counter-intuitively seems to allow access at any time of day.

 #### `delete-card`
 Unconditionally deletes an access card record from a controller, returning `true` if successful.